Your Experience as a Woman Is Not TMI

 CHOOSE YOUR LANGUAGE INTENTIONALLY

-Language matters.
+“However, our language matters.
 The language you use, hear, and internalize matters.
 The language you impart to other women matters.
-Pay attention to the language you’re using.
-May it a priority to speak intentionally.
+The language young girls pick up while listening to you matters and also shapes their worldview and ideas about women.”

 What tone do you use when sharing stories about your body’s experience?